Recommended tire pressure for SRT Viper tires.

 It is important to maintain proper tire pressure for SRT tires.
 Low tire pressure will result in tire underinflation, and high tire pressure will result in tire overinflation, which can compromise tire safety, cause tire blowout, decrease fuel efficiency, cause uneven tire wear and reduce tire tread life.
 Check SRT tire pressure regularly, and monitor SRT tire inflation levels to avoid driving with overinflated or underinflated tires.

 Tire inflation value listed on tire sidewall is a maximum tire pressure the tire can be inflated to, and not the recommended tire pressure for SRT.
 Use recommended tire pressure listed on the tire pressure chart found on a sticker on driver's door jam or in SRT manual.
-Recommended tire pressure for your SRT tires will be listed in one of the following pressure units: psi (pound per square inch), bar or kPa (kilopascals).
+Recommended tire pressure for your SRT tires will be listed in one of the following pressure units: psi (pounds per square inch), bar or kPa (kiloPascals).
 Pay attention as your SRT may have different recommended tire pressure values for front and rear tires.
 Keep your SRT tires inflated at recommended tire pressure levels at all times for your driving comfort and safety.

 If you replace SRT original equipment tires with optional tire sizes or you switch to plus size tires, make sure to follow guidelines for the application of load and inflation tables to find proper tire pressure for new tires on your SRT.
 SRT tires with the same load index, regardless of tire size, may carry the same load, but not always, and they may require substantially different inflation pressures.
 Tire load index may not be used independently to determine replacement tire acceptability for load capacity.
 An equal or greater load index does not always correspond to equal or greater load capacity at all inflation pressure settings.